-Using just four simple ingredients, you can learn how to make Teriyaki sauce in LESS than 15 minutes!
+Using just four simple ingredients, you can learn how to make the best Teriyaki sauce in LESS than 15 minutes!
 Homemade Teriyaki sauce is easy to make and delicious.
 For additional flavor, simmer with onion, ginger, and garlic.

 What is Teriyaki Sauce?

 Teriyaki is a versatile Japanese sweet and savory sauce, perfect for pairing with a variety of dishes from fish and vegetables to Japanese chicken recipes, steak stir fry recipes, beef stir fry recipes, pork cutlet recipes and noodle stir fry.
 This is by far our favorite sauce for Japanese recipes.

 It is especially delicious brushed over grilled or pan-fried meat and seafood to add a burst of flavor and shine.

 The best part is, you can learn how to make Teriyaki sauce that comes together quickly, in less than 15 minutes, with as little as four ingredients!

 What is in this Teriyaki Sauce Recipe?